Severance Package: Everything You Need to Know

 While there is a chance you may not be paid for those days, most employers understand that you technically earned those days, and are more than willing to pay you for those earned days.
 Just know that the law does not require it.
 However, if you do receive this pay, you may receive it in your last paycheck or in your severance package.

 If you need help establishing a proper severance package policy for your company, or if you believe that you should have been provided with a severance package, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.